 This post contains affiliate links.
 For more information, see my disclosures here.

 Donnie and I have now been “paperless” for more than a decade.
 When I say “paperless,” I mean that we scan all of our important documents and files and keep them organized digitally in an app called Evernote, rather than maintaining a physical filing cabinet.

-Right now we are in the process of working on a new course, Paperless Made Simple, where we teach our step-by-step process for getting rid of paper clutter and setting up a digital filing cabinet.
-So before it officially launches in January, we wanted to make sure that we addressed some of the most common questions we get about going paperless.
+We know people are always curious about the process, so we wanted to make sure that we addressed some of the most common questions we get about going paperless.
 It really is not as intimidating as it may initially seem!

 Topics of Paperless Questions We’ll Cover

 The paperless questions we get typically fall into one of five main categories.
 We will be sure to touch on all of them!
 Simply click on the link below to jump straight to any of the categories in the post.

 Since Donnie is the real paperless guru in our house, I’m going to let him do most of the answering!
 Here he is…

 Keep vs. Toss

 1. I have so much paper at my house that it is totally overwhelming.
 Where do I even start?

 I completely understand this feeling of overwhelm.
 Believe me, you are not alone with this feeling.
 Our own paperless journey actually started because we were so overwhelmed with our filing cabinets and paper clutter that we were avoiding our home office altogether!